BimmerGestalt/AAIdrive/README.md

 After connecting the phone to the car, the official Connected app should show this car icon in the status bar.
 When this icon appears, this app should connect and add its functionality to the car.

+See [this guide](https://hufman.github.io/AndroidAutoIdrive/connection.html) for tips on improving the connection reliability of the Connected app.

 ![Phone App List](https://hufman.github.io/AndroidAutoIdrive/screenshot-phoneapps.jpg)

 After all the apps are connected, a bunch of new entries will show up in the car's Connected menu.
 Besides the official Calendar and Connected apps (and the Spotify app if running over Bluetooth), there should be a new Audioplayer icon and a book icon with no label.
 This book icon is the Notifications app.